 Materials

-• Yarn: any thin yarn will work.
-I used blue Somerset linen silk yarn 50 g from a local store.
+- Yarn: I use blue Somerset linen silk yarn 50 g from a local store.
+However, any thin cotton yarn will work.

 Abbreviations (US terms)